 Mr Vucic re-formed the existing coalition with the Socialist Party of outgoing Prime Minister Ivica Dacic, who switched to the post of deputy prime minister in the new government.

-The Socialists and the Progressives had been in a coalition led by Mr Dacic since the previous election in 2012.
+The Progressives and the Socialists had been in a coalition led by Mr Dacic since the previous election in 2012.

 Born in 1970, Mr Vucic joined Vojislav Seselj's Radical Party in 1993.
 From 1998-2000, he served as minister of information in a government that loyally backed hard-line nationalist President Milosevic.

 Along with current President Nikolic, he was one of those who in 2008 left the Radicals to found the more moderate Progressive Party.